CodePushGo/website/src/content/blog/en/angular-mobile-app-capacitor.md

 ---
 slug: angular-mobile-app-capacitor
-title: Building Mobile Apps with Angular and Capacitor
+title: Building Mobile Apps with Angular and React Native
 description: >-
-  Learn how to create a mobile app with Angular, Capacitor, and enhance the native UI with Konsta UI.
+  Learn how to create a mobile app with Angular, React Native, and enhance the native UI with Konsta UI.
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'